taliour/rock-paper-scissors/README.md

 # rock-paper-scissors
 This is my first Javscript project following the online learning course The Odin Project.
 It used to be played through the console but now I have built a UI to make it more fun.
 This a showcase project for my progress in the online course (The Odin Proejct).
-To replay simply refresh the page.
+To replay click the icons one time.